J&T Express (3x3 team)

-J&T Express is a Philippine 3x3 basketball team which competes in the PBA 3x3, organized by the Philippines' top-flight professional league, Philippine Basketball Association.
+J&T Express was a Philippine 3x3 basketball team which competes in the PBA 3x3, organized by the Philippines' top-flight professional league, Philippine Basketball Association.

 History

 J&T Express entered the PBA 3x3 in 2022 as a guest team.
 It is owned by logistics firm J&T Express, a longtime sponsor of the main PBA league.
 It unveiled its first ever team on September 6, 2022 with Ryan Monteclaro as playing coach.